Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 Is Kate accepting new patients?

-Yes.
-Kate is currently accepting new patients for virtual therapy sessions.
+No. Kate is currently not accepting new patients for virtual therapy sessions.